First-order tree-to-tree functions

 \end{itemize} This concludes the proof of the first claim. \end{proof}

-Let us construct now a derivable function which computes the normal form of linear thin $\lambda$-terms.
+Let us construct now a derivable function which computes the normal form of linear thin $\lambda$-terms binding a single variable $x$.
 We illustrate this construction on the term $t$ below which will be our running example in this proof.

 \begin{proof}[Proof of Proposition~\ref{prop:EvaluateThin}] Let $t$ be a linear thin $\lambda$-term in $\tmonad \ranked{\lamrank X}$.

 \begin{enumerate} \item We start by distinguishing the redexes of $t$ and their variables from the other nodes.
 For that, we apply the characteristic function of the following first-order query $\varphi$: